-Cases, consisting of payors, recipients, and court-ordered or voluntarily agreed support obligations are managed by the maintenance enforcement programs (MEPs).
-The Maintenance Enforcement Survey (MES) counts a case if it is registered and there is a support obligation on the part of the payor that the MEP is monitoring and enforcing.
+Cases, consisting of payors, recipients, and court-ordered or voluntarily agreed support obligations are managed by MEPs.
+The MES counts a case if it is registered and there is a support obligation on the part of the payor that the MEP is monitoring and enforcing.